Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: Introduction

 \section{Introduction}

-Domain generalization (DG) aims to train models that maintain robust performance when encountering out-of-distribution (OOD) data \cite{zhou2022domain}.
+Domain generalization (DG) aims to train models that maintain robust performance when encountering out-of-distribution (OOD) data \citep{zhou2022domain}.
 A key assumption of DG is that the target domains represent novel data distributions for evaluation.
-However, this assumption is challenged when evaluating pretrained foundation models like CLIP \cite{radford2021learning_CLIP} and ALIGN \cite{jia2021scaling}.
+However, this assumption is challenged when evaluating pretrained foundation models like CLIP \citep{radford2021learning_CLIP} and ALIGN \citep{jia2021scaling}.
 These models have been trained on comprehensive web-scale datasets, thus have likely been exposed to most existing domains, contributing to its impressive zero-shot capabilities.
-Consequently, much research has focused on adapting CLIP through parameter-efficient finetuning \cite{zhou2022learning_coop, zhou2022conditional_cocoop, gao2024clipadapter, zhang2022tip}, regularization using the original weights \cite{ wortsman2022robust_wise, nam2024lipsum, oh2024towards_carot, shu2023clipood}, and even transductive methods \cite{wallingford2023neuralpriming, martin2024transductive}, largely preserving its pretrained knowledge.
-However, a critical question arises: \textbf{how would CLIP perform on genuinely unseen domains?} A recent study \cite{mayilvahanan2024search} found that retraining CLIP from scratch using only natural images significantly degrades performance on OOD benchmarks, resulting in performance similar to models trained only on ImageNet.
-Our results (Figure \ref{fig:intro}) align with these findings, suggesting current DG evaluations for CLIP may overestimate its true OOD robustness because standard evaluation settings like leave-one-domain-out and existing cross-dataset evaluations may not be sufficiently challenging (Sec. \ref{dg_in_wild}, \ref{ood_measure}).
+Consequently, much research has focused on adapting CLIP through parameter-efficient finetuning \citep{zhou2022learning_coop, zhou2022conditional_cocoop, gao2024clipadapter, zhang2022tip}, regularization using the original weights \citep{ wortsman2022robust_wise, nam2024lipsum, oh2024towards_carot, shu2023clipood}, and even transductive methods \citep{wallingford2023neuralpriming, martin2024transductive}, largely preserving its pretrained knowledge.
+However, this reliance on pretrained knowledge is predicated on an assumption of true OOD robustness that is now being challenged.
+Recent studies show that evaluating foundation models for DG is often compromised by data leakage from web-scale pre-training \citep{teterwak2024large, yu2024rethinking}. \citet{teterwak2024large} addresses this by analyzing generalization from learned to unlearned samples within the pre-training data, while \citet{yu2024rethinking} proposes training models from scratch to avoid contamination entirely.
+These studies, along with findings that retraining CLIP on cleaner data degrades OOD performance, suggest that current DG evaluations may overestimate true OOD robustness \citep{mayilvahanan2024search}.
+While these studies provide critical insight, they do not offer a tractable setting to test the generalization performance of CLIP after specific, contaminating knowledge has been selectively removed.